Flapabay-LLC/flapabay-engine/API_DOCUMENTATION.md

 {
   "listing_id": 1,
   "recipient_id": 456,
   "message": "Hi!
-I'm interested in booking your property for next weekend."
+I'm interested in booking your listing for next weekend."
 }
 ```